jpc-hpe/my_nvim_config/README.md

 This is complemented later with an option to disable copilot for that filetype

-There is an another autocommand in the file for the blink/copilot combination explained later
+There is another autocommand in the file for the blink/copilot combination explained later

 ### keymaps.lua